hashicorp/terraform-provider-azurerm/contributing/topics/maintainer-changelog.md

 # Maintainer Specific: Updating the Changelog

 > **Note:** When sending a Pull Request you should not include a changelog entry as a part of the Pull Request - this is to avoid conflicts.
+Contributors should not be concerned with updating the changelog as that is something only maintainers will do during merge.

 When a PR is merged it may or may not be included in the changelog.
 While most PRs deserve a changelog entry not every change should be included in the changelog as some have no user facing impact.
 Some examples of PRs that should not be included are: